-Free Retro bucket Broadsheet
+Free Retro bucket

 Fried chicken is ubiquitous in Sydney these days, but when KFC – or Kentucky Fried Chicken as it was called up until 1991 – opened its first Australian store in 1968, it was a rare treat.
 These early photos of an opening in Preston, Victoria, show Australian enthusiasm for the import.